rrovetto/rrovetto/README.md

 Contact me at rrovetto[at]terpalum[dot]umd[dot]edu 💬  Thanks for visiting.

+All content is ©2011-2021, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.
+No warranty.
+No liability.

 <!--
 **rrovetto/rrovetto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.